quickshiftin/wfpc/README.md

 If you have a large site with a lot of URLs to warm, you might consider running `wfpc` within a [`screen`](http://www.gnu.org/software/screen/manual/screen.html) session.

+## FPC configuration tips
+ * Make sure you have a reasonably high TTL for your FPC.
+If your pages expire from the FPC quickly, there's not much point to warming them all!
+ * If you're using a memory-based store for your FPC like APC, Redis or Memcache, keep an eye on the usage of the store as your cache is warming.
+For example, if you have a large site you want to cache, you may overrun your cache storage limit if you're not careful!

 ## Notes of interest
 * The script should run on Windows, but I haven't tested it there.
 You'll probably need to run it as `php wfpc args...` in that case.
 * The script relies upon a few things in PHP